barnarderc/carto-tutorial/tutorial/intro-carto-01.md

 We want to create a dataset from this query with just "Ami Han"'s rows.
 Click "create dataset from query".

-Carto will navigate you now to your newly created dataset, which will be named "carto_tutorial_data_copy".
+CARTO will navigate you now to your newly created dataset, which will be named "carto_tutorial_data_copy".
 Rename this file "Ami_Han".

 Now, let's do the same thing for our other two subjects.
 Click the back arrow at the top left of the page next to the dataset title to navigate back to your datasets.